Custom Views - I07 Mar 2017 Android #android #views

-This is part 1 of three part series
+This is part 1 of two part series

 I am a kind of guy who hates UI designing and layouts but when it becomes my responsibility to draw them, I make sure I understand them well.
 I have been observing that whenever we need some control which is not part of android default UI components, we need to add another library to handle it - sometime, a poorly written library.